Sheep-y/Modnix/Demo Mods/README.md

 The user can install both; the simple one will disable the legacy one because it has a higher version.

+## Laser On Fire

+Difficulty: Moderate and up

+A JavaScript mod that allows plain text mods to run code in the game.
+As plain-text mods, they can be edited with Notepad to change their behaviour.

+Because JavaScript is a [*complete*](https://en.wikipedia.org/wiki/Turing_completeness) scripting language, it is way more powerful than PPDefModifier, but have a steeper learning curve as you tread outside the easy helpers and into the deep water.

 ## Legend Prologue

 Difficulty: Expert